 This module will introduce students to generic concepts for the optimization of interactions between a user and computing systems and service, and how these interactions can be evaluated.
-Students will learn about research methods, quantitative and qualitative data analysis, and ethics in the data gathering process.
+Students will learn about research methods, quantitative and qualitative data analysis, and ethics in the data gathering process, as well as interface design.
 Aspects of usability and accessibility will be explored.

 The aim of this module is to provide the student with: the opportunity to evaluate and design interfaces under consideration of usability and accessibility of the interface.

 By the end of this module the student should be able to:

 1. Critically appraise user interface design for desktop, web and mobile platforms